mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

     [1, 2, 3, 4]

 In the definition `[DType.uint8, 4]` are known as `parameters` which means they must be compile-time known, while `(1, 2, 3, 4)` are the `arguments` which can be compile-time or runtime known.

-For example a user input or data retrieved from an API are runtime known and so can't be used as `parameters`, in other languages `argument` and `parameter` often mean the same thing, in Mojo it's a very important distinction.
+For example user input or data retrieved from an API is runtime known, and so can't be used as a `parameter` during the compilation process.

+In other languages `argument` and `parameter` often mean the same thing, in Mojo it's a very important distinction.

 This is now a vector of 8 bit numbers that are packed into 32 bits, we can perform a single instruction across all of it instead of 4 separate instructions: